mediakreativ/craft-blocksmith/README.md

    - Improve the Element Index view to allow seamless modal integration and better information display.

 2. **Integration with Third-Party Plugins**
-   - Ensure compatibility with popular Craft plugins like Neo and Matrix Extended.
+   - Ensure compatibility with popular Craft plugins (e.g. Neo).
    - Aim for seamless integration and support of extended Matrix field functionality.

----

 ### **Completed Features**